JuliaSymbolics/Metatheory.jl/paper/paper.md

 Given a theory of rewriting and equational rules, e-graphs compactly represents many equivalent programs.
 Saturation iteratively applies an e-graph specific pattern matcher to efficiently compute (and analyze) all possible equivalent expressions contained in the e-graph congruence closure.
 The latter back-end is suitable for partial evaluators, symbolic mathematics, static analysis, theorem proving and superoptimizers.

-The original egg library [@egg] is known to be the first implementation of generic and extensible e-graphs (TODO cita), the contributions of [@egg] also include novel amortized algorithms for fast and efficient equivalence saturation and analysis.
+The original egg library [@egg] is known to be the first implementation of generic and extensible e-graphs [@nelson1980fast], the contributions of [@egg] also include novel amortized algorithms for fast and efficient equivalence saturation and analysis.
 Differently from the original rust implementation of *egg*, which handles expressions defined as rust strings and `enum`, our system manipulates homoiconic Julia expressions, and can therefore fully leverage on the Julia subtyping mechanism [@zappa2018julia], allowing programmers to build expressions containing not only symbols, but all kinds of literal values.
 This permits rewriting and analyses to be efficiently based on runtime data contained in expressions.
 Most importantly, users can and are encouraged to include type assertions in the left hand of rewriting rules.